ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    These are system, acceptance or component tests that use as observation and control points an API whose entrypoints are all at the same abstraction level, and tests exercise all or most of the components of the SUT.
-End-to-end tests are different than other system tests that control the SUT from one API and observe some of its components, for example.
+End-to-end tests are different than other system tests;  examples of non-e2e tests are tests that control the SUT from a high level interface and observe some of its components through a lower-level, component-specific, interface for example.

 6.2 Scope, roles and responsibilities
 -------------------------------------